Noovolari/leapp-website/README.md

 ## Introduction

-Following is the documentation relative to how this site works and how can you contribute for documentation.
+Following is the documentation related to how this site works and how can you contribute to the documentation.
 You'll be guided in how to use Jekyll, on how to understand the project structure and finally how to add new material.
-Here's the table of content to make it easy to navigate this readme sections
+Here's the table of content to make it easy to navigate this readme's sections.

 ## Jekyll's project structure

-Leapp's website is made in [Jekyll](https://jekyllrb.com/), a simple yet powerful set of ruby gems to create a dynamic websites which can be staticised and put, as in our case, on **github pages**.
-The **template is custom made** to suite our needs and is created to allow easy contributions as there are only few places where you need to make changes.
+Leapp's website is made in [Jekyll](https://jekyllrb.com/), a simple yet powerful set of Ruby gems to create a dynamic website which can be staticised and put, as in our case, on **GitHub Pages**.
+The **template is custom made** to suit our needs and is created to allow easy contributions as there are only a few places where you need to make changes.

 Let's see how the project's folder structure is defined:

 ![assets/README/Screenshot_2020-07-23_at_11.47.24.png](assets/README/Screenshot_2020-07-23_at_11.47.24.png)

-Now you'll be guide through every folder to understand what is its purpose.
+Now you'll be guided through every folder to understand its purpose.

 ### _data

 In this folder we put **.yml** files which contain data injected dynamically in the site pages to organize useful information and make it simple for developers and non-developers to adjust them on need.
 An example is given by the file **features.yml** which contains data to describe content inside the `partial` **features.html** inside **_includes.
-You'll see later** what is a **partial** and how it can be used.
+You'll see later** what a **partial** is and how it can be used.

 ![assets/README/Screenshot_2020-07-23_at_12.00.54.png](assets/README/Screenshot_2020-07-23_at_12.00.54.png)

-As you can see the data is structured as a **.yml** file in which we have the page `title` and a set of  `features`  here, you can define every kind of variables that will be recovered and shown int the template we decide to include the file in.
+As you can see the data is structured as a **.yml** file in which we have the page `title` and a set of `features` here, you can define every kind of variables that will be recovered and shown in the template we decide to include the file in.

 Let's see it in this example: